bazelbuild/bazel-website/README.md

 ## Deploying the website

+Deploying the website is done automatically through Google Cloud Container Builder.
-To deploy a build of the website, run `bazel run //:site -- --push`.
+If for some reason it does not work, you can run `bazel run //:site -- --push` to deploy manually.